SiberianAICentre/SARA-audio/RTX4090_CUDA12_SETUP.md

 ```

 Upload a batch of audio files in the Gradio page.
 It calculates the regular
-pipeline, keeps models cached for the lifetime of the service, and returns a
+pipeline in an isolated worker, reuses the persistent Hugging Face file cache,
-ZIP with full artifacts plus the filtered `features_wide.csv`.
+and returns a ZIP with full artifacts plus the filtered `features_wide.csv`.

 For a separate preflight smoke test on a real stereo recording with operator
 speech on channel 2, use: